Got a few questions about how investing works on StartEngine? We’ve got you covered.

-On StartEngine, you can invest in companies from all kinds of industries, from green tech to professional ultimate frisbee leagues.
 The majority of offerings on StartEngine are common stock, but some companies raise capital through convertible note, debt, and revenue share.
+You can invest in companies from all kinds of industries, from green tech to professional ultimate frisbee leagues.

 With Regulation A+, a non-accredited investor can only invest a maximum of 10% of their annual income or 10% of their net worth per year, whichever is greater.
 There are no restrictions for accredited investors.

-With Regulation Crowdfunding, non-accredited investors with an annual income or net worth less than $107,000, are limited to invest a maximum of 5%.
-For those with an annual income or net worth greater than $107,000, he/she is limited to investing 10% of the lesser of the two amounts.
+With Regulation Crowdfunding, non-accredited investors with an annual income or net worth less than $107,000, are limited to invest a maximum of 5% of the greater of those two amounts.
+For those with an annual income and net worth greater than $107,000, he/she is limited to investing 10% of the greater of the two amounts.

 An accredited investor is a person who has a networth of at least $1 million (excluding their primary residence) or earns at least $200,000 in income each year – $300,000 if combined with a spouse.
 A non-accredited investor is everyone else!